Submit a quick response

 The last thing the local residents and I mean the three main roads which will suffer the most need, is more traffic, loss of residents’ bays and fumes outside their homes.
 The traffic already backs up to my home near Hall Road at Rush Our on the best of days.
 Cyclists have their routes already established on parallel roads and this is enough.

-Michelle BP 12 months ago
+Michelle BP about 1 year ago

 TFL what do you want to achieve?
 Stop ruining our streets / village with road furniture.
 We live in Northwick Tce, There is already limited parking availability.
 Removing 12 parking bays to create a cycle lane for low to zero usage is a gross waste of rate payers money.
 There is no need to make these changes and Northwick and Hamilton Tce should remain unchanged.
 These changes will only cause further frustration and hinderance to both pedestrians and motorists.
 We are against the implementation of cycles lanes in Northwick Tce.